JoonatanKallio/Fullstack-Project/README.md

 To run the cypress tests, type `npm run test`.

-The cypress tests can only be run once and then you need to delete the user from the database that the test creates if you want to run the tests again.
+The cypress tests can only be run once and then you need to delete everything from the testuser from the database that the test creates if you want to run the tests again.
+These are: post, comment and the user.